quaylas/qs.dayschedule.wk5/README.md

 ## Key Features

 * The scheduler color-codes hours of the day according to their relationship to the current time (past, present, or future)
+* The scheduler saves all previously entered events in local storage

 ---